-There are two reasons for an abort to occur:
+There are three reasons for an abort to occur:

-- access to an undefined address - an access to a misaligned address.
+- access to an undefined address

+- access to a protected area without the permitted state

+- an access to a misaligned address.

 When an abort occurs, a signal is sent back to all the masters, regardless of which one has generated the access.
 However, only the ARM7TDMI can take an abort signal into account, and only under the condition that it was generating an access.
-The Peripheral DMA Controller and the EMAC do not handle the abort input signal.
-Note that the connections are not represented in Figure 19-1.
+The Peripheral Data Controller does not handle the abort input signal.
+Note that the connection is not represented in Figure 19-1.